emingbt/mce449-mini-project/README.md

 # MCE449 Mini Project
-This is a project about making a stepper motor four waveforms: sine, triangle, square and sawtooth.
+This project involves generating four waveforms: sine, triangle, square, and sawtooth using a stepper motor.

-This project is an assignment for my Mechatronic Components and Instrumentation
+This project is an assignment for my Mechatronic Components and Instrumentation course.